DV

 What is the difference between JEPI and XYLD?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by JPMorgan and Global X respectively.

 Can I hold both JEPI and XYLD?